Teams Interoperability: Calling and chat

 Important

-To enable calling and chat between your Communication Services users and Teams tenant, allow your tenant via the form and enable the connection between the tenant and Communication Services resource.
+To enable calling between your Communication Services users and Teams tenant, allow your tenant via the form and enable the connection between the tenant and Communication Services resource.

 Microsoft Entra user with Teams administrator role can run PowerShell cmdlet with MicrosoftTeams module to enable the Communication Services resource in the tenant.